scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** 1 turn

 You conjure up a display of illusory light to distract up to 5 creatures.
-Make a spellcasting roll, adding a terrible die for every creature you target.
-On success, the creatures add 1 bad die to their next attack or spell attack roll on their next turn.
+Creatures make a Willpower save against your spellcasting roll, adding a bad die for every creature you target past the first.
+On success, the creatures add 1 bad die to their next attack or spell attack roll on their next turn, or a terrible die on a critical.
 You may cast this as a reaction for 2 AP, targeting a single creature and making a spellcasting roll against 2 terrible dice instead.

 Add an enhanced die for every level cast above cast cantrip.